RapidsAtHKUST/CommunityDetectionCodes/README.md

-# CommunityDetectionCodes
-Overlapping Community Detection Algorithms.
+#CommunityDetectionCodes
+The repository collects and refactors some overlapping Community detection algorithms.
+Major content is survey, algorithms' implementations, submodules, benchmarks, scripts, datasets.

-And I recommend you to use jetbrains' ide namely clion, pycharm and intellij to read related codes.
+Recommend ide are from jetbrains, namely clion, pycharm and intellij for c++, python and java.

+##Survey
 Some Non-Overlapping Community Detections Algorithms could be found in [NonOverlappingCodes](NonOverlappingCodes).

-I also write a community-detection survey in [Survey](Survey), you can have a look, if interested.
+A community-detection survey in [Survey](Survey), you can have a look, if interested.

 ##Algorithms

 In each algorithm, there is a `ReadMe.md`, which gives brief introduction of corresponding information of the algorithm and current refactoring status.
+Category information are extracted, based on Xie's 2013 Survey paper [Overlapping Community Detection in Networks: The State-of-the-Art and Comparative Study](http://dl.acm.org/citation.cfm?id=2501657).

 All c++ projects are built with `cmake`, java projects are built with `maven`, python projects are not specified how to build.
-Category information are based on Xie's 2013 Survey paper [Overlapping Community Detection in Networks: The State-of-the-Art and Comparative Study](http://dl.acm.org/citation.cfm?id=2501657).

 Algorithm | Category | Language | Dependency | Status
 --- | --- | --- | --- | ---